 University of New Brunswick

 Dr. Cyr is the Director of Programs & Innovation at MAMCE.
 The additive manufacturing revolution is interrupting the notion of engineering and design dictating a world of parts and assemblies.
 Moving from synthesis to growth, additive manufacturing, along with computational advancements in machine learning and the internet of things, is opening new avenues in technology and design, changing the way we interact with our world.
-As MAMCE's Director of Programs & Innovation, Dr. Cyr is discovering new opportunities and challenges fo the role of additive manufacturing in engineering and design for defence, aerospace, and marine industries.
+As MAMCE's Director of Programs & Innovation, Dr. Cyr is discovering new opportunities and challenges of the role of additive manufacturing in engineering and design for defense, aerospace, and marine industries.

 Technical Commercial Consultant

 Sid Raje is the Technical Sales focal for the Eastern United States Region at GE Additive.
 In this role, he works with the GE Additive commercial team and customers to support technical inquiries related to AM, helps develop account strategies and provides cohesive product solutions across the GE Additive machines, powders, print services, & engineering consulting offerings.

 Sid joined GE Additive in 2017 as an applications design engineer.
 Since then, he has worked on several additive design engagements in the healthcare and aerospace industry segments.
 More recently, he has been focused on the discovery phase of the customer additive journey by delivering customer training/workshops and leading B&P efforts.

 Prior to joining GE, Sid worked for a rotorcraft OEM, and has a mechanical design background in the aerospace industry.
 Sid holds an MBA from The University of Texas and a BSME from The Georgia Institute of Technology.